-The Human Brain: Statistics & Research News Document List
+The Human Brain: Information and Research News Document List

 Although some of these documents from our The Human Brain category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

 You can also receive our latest related publications by subscribing to our The Human Brain RSS feed.

 Brain health, like physical health, depends on lifestyle factors including diet, exercise and proper sleep, all of which reduce inflammation.

 When it comes to weight gain, the problem may be mostly in our heads, and our genes - The link between obesity, the brain, and genetics.